Other names for gurnard: Kumukumu is the Maori name, also widely known as Carrots!

 Surfcasting for Gurnard

 For surfcasters some beaches around New Zealand fish well for gurnard whilst at other beaches, it is rare for surfcasters to catch them.
 Use 3/0 to 6/0 size hooks.
-The important thing is to keep the barb well exposed clear of the bait.
+The important thing is to keep the barb well-exposed clear of the bait.
 Gurnard have large mouths for their size.
 They suck the bait in so watch your rod tip and be ready to strike.
 Also, keep your baits on the small side when targeting gurnard.
 They will be feeding on the bottom using their snout and feelers to probe for food.

 Red gurnard are generally found in water at least 10m deep so you need to cast well out for them when surfcasting.
-Gurnard have a strange habit of making a loud unmistakable grunting noise when caught.
+Gurnard has a strange habit of making a loud unmistakable grunting noise when caught.
 They sound very much like pigs.
 It is an unnerving sound caused as they expel air from their swim bladder.

 A simple paternoster rig is all that is required to catch them.
 If boat fishing 30lb monofilament is quite sufficient.
 For surfcasting I prefer to use 50lb backbone for my terminal rigs so it will stand up better to the strain of distance casting without the line breaking during the cast.

 They are poor fighters.
 Their main attraction for anglers is their good eating quality.
 When removing them from the hook and filleting watch out for the very sharp spines at the rear of the gill plates which will easily pierce deep into your hands if handled carelessly.
 It is important to remove the row of small bones from each fillet before cooking.
 They are easy to fillet.
-Gurnard are one of the best eating fishes having firm pink flesh.
+Gurnard is one of the best eating fishes having firm pink flesh.